-- 1.1 Lawyers are key professionals in the business and financial sector who often facilitate vital transactions that underpin Bermuda's economy.
+1.1 Accountants are key professionals in the business and financial sector who often facilitate vital transactions that underpin Bermuda's economy.
 As such, they have a significant role to play in ensuring that their services are not used to further a criminal purpose.
 Increasingly over the past decade, criminals have responded to the anti-money laundering and anti-terrorism financing measures taken by the traditional financial institutions and have sought other means to convert their proceeds of crime, or to mix them with legitimate income before they enter the banking system, thus making those proceeds of criminal conduct harder to detect.
-Frequently, professional advisors such as lawyers and accountants who interface with the financial sector have been used in some jurisdictions as a conduit for criminal property to enter the financial system and as such Bermuda's legal fraternity should be on guard to ensure that it is not used in this manner. - 1.2 In particular, criminals and money launderers will often try to exploit the services offered by lawyers, through the business of undertaking property and financial transactions, setting up corporate and trust structures and when acting as directors or trustees.
-Furthermore, client accounts can provide a money launderer with a valuable, anonymous, route into the banking system. - 1.3 The inter-governmental agencies and international standard-setting bodies such as the Financial Action Task Force ("FATF") have recognized the access that professional advisors provide for their clients to financial services and products, and have extended the scope of the international standards and recommendations to include lawyers and accountants often referred to as 'gatekeepers'.
-Bermuda, of course, is an offshore jurisdiction.
-FATF refers repeatedly to offshore structures facilitated by lawyers as an area of concern1, and can be expected to focus on the legal sector in Bermuda when the Caribbean Financial Action Task Force (CFATF) conducts its mutual assessment of Bermuda in 2018.
+Frequently, professional advisors such as lawyers and accountants who interface with the financial sector have been used in some jurisdictions as a conduit for criminal property to enter the financial system and as such Bermuda's accounting and legal fraternity should be on guard to ensure that it is not used in this manner.

+1.2 In particular, criminals and money launderers will often try to exploit the services offered by accounting firms, through the business of undertaking property and financial transactions, setting up corporate and trust structures and when acting as directors or trustees.
+Furthermore, client accounts can provide a money launderer with a valuable, anonymous, route into the banking system.

+1.3 The inter-governmental agencies and international standard-setting bodies, such as the Financial Action Task Force ("FATF"), have recognized the access that professional advisors provide for their clients to financial services and products, and have extended the scope of the international standards and recommendations to includes and accountants - often referred to as 'gatekeepers'.
 As a well-regulated jurisdiction operating within the international financial arena, Bermuda has adopted these international standards to guard against money laundering and terrorist financing and has integrated the requirements into its legal and regulatory framework.